system76/docs/content/new-web-infrastructure.md

 ### Software

-See this article for troubleshooting software issues: [Software-triage](/articles/software-triage)
+See [Software Troubleshooting Triage](/articles/software-triage) for assistance troubleshooting software issues.

 ### Environment

 1. Are any other machines or users in your home or workspace experiencing the same issue?
 2. If the issue involves networking, have you tried resetting your modem/router?

-   **NOTE:** Networking errors can be device specific -- doing a full power cycle is strongly suggested before making changes at the OS level.
+   **NOTE:** Networking errors can be device-specific -- doing a full power cycle is strongly suggested before making changes at the OS level.

 3. Are there any devices in proximity with your system that could be causing Wi-Fi or Bluetooth interference?
 4. Is your work environment a stable temperature or has it been particularly warm or cold lately?